Home » Recipe Index » Pork » Honey Glazed Spiral Ham

 To reheat in the microwave, place a slice on a microwave-safe plate and heat at 50 percent power in 1-minute increments until warmed through.

-Will the outside still get crispy bits baking it at only 325 degrees?
+Will the outside of the ham get crispy baking at only 325 degrees F?

 Yes!
 The outside still gets little crispy bits and the sauce becomes sticky and thick.
 The benefit of roasting the ham at a lower temperature is that the thickest part of the ham can fully warm through without drying out.
 With this method, you get a nice juicy ham.